Palfore/OSRSmath/README.md

 3. Type the command `pip3 install osrsmath` to install this program.
 4. Then type `python3 -m osrsmath.apps.[app_name].main` to run an application.
 For example, replace `[app_name]` with `optimize` to run the optimize application.

-You might also consider trying the executables directly, although there are currently installation issues, particularly on MacOS.
+You might also consider trying the executables directly, although there are currently installation issues, particularly on MacOS so this isn't currently recommended.
 To do this, navigate to [GitHub releases](https://github.com/Palfore/OSRSmath/releases) and download the latest version (Asset) for your system.
 Unzip, and run!

 ### Developer
 1. Open a terminal/command prompt.